Maths

 please explain it briefly

-The LCM, or "lowest common multiple" of two numbers is the smallest number that appears in both numbers' times tables.
+The least common multiple of two numbers is the lowest possible number that can be divisible by both numbers.

 I'm available for 1:1 private online tuition!